mjkim41/mjkim41/README.md

 Helllo!
 I'm learning the ropes of software development through a Full Stack Developer bootcamp💻.
 I'm really excited about this career transition!  😃<br/><br/>

 ### 🎓 Education
-- Bachelor's Degree in International Commerce and Spanish - Hankuk University of Foreign Studies(한국외국어대학교)
+- Bachelor's Degree in International Commerce and Spanish - Hankuk University of Foreign Studies

 ### Previous Experiences
 - 5 years of work experience as a Sales Analyst